 - White Spray Primer + Paint (optional) – Often when I have a bunch of rocks to paint at once, I use this paint+ primer spray first as it makes it easier to cover the rock with colored paint.
 Sometimes when you just apply paint directly to a rock, it can take many coats of paint before you can get full coverage.
 Having the rock primed first, makes it much easier.

 - Fine Line Black Pen – These are by far the best black pens for details and fine lines on rocks.
 I use them all the time for rock art projects.

 - Sealant (optional) – I like this glossy option and this matte sealant spray.

-- Add lettering and extra fine details using a black liner pen like I did for this pink eraser rock.
+Add lettering and extra fine details using a black liner pen like I did for this pink eraser rock.